rerupp/rust_playground/README.md

 I spent a week or so going through *The Rust Programming Language* and came away wanting to explore it more.
 If I could come up with some type of project I could take her out for a spin so to speak.

-## Projects in this repository
+## Repository Projects

-Originally this started out with just an implementation of the weather project however as time went by this past year several other projects were added.

-### The weather Project
+### Historical Weather Data

-Several years ago I wanted to compare historical weather trends for areas on the west coast.
-The outcome of that was a `Python` project supporting a command line interface, GUI interface, and a simple REST based end point.
-The implementation and gory details can be reviewed in my `weather` project on GitHub.
+The repository originally started out with a `weather` project which was a clone of the `Python` project command line.
+The implementation and gory details are still available in my `weather` project on GitHub.

-I decided building a CLI in Rust that basically emulates the was CLI in `Python` would be a fun journey.
-Having a reference implementation would allow me to try and duplicate command output.
-If I really needed to find out how I implemented something I could crank up `PyCharm` and take a look.
+The project now includes a `Rust` based terminal UI and a `Python` based GUI.

+#### The `weather` Project

+The `weather` project contains the `Rust` based implementation of the `Python` CLI, the terminal UI, and the library used to read and write historical weather data.
+The readme file in the project contains the gory details of how to bootstrap and build the project.

+This project should be built before using the `Python` GUI in order to bootstrap the historical weather data directory.

+#### The `py_weather` Project

+This project contains the `Python` GUI and `PyO3` weather data bindings.
+At some point the GIT repository should be renamed to reflect that it is not just a `Rust` project but that is for another day.

-### The fsview Project
+### The `fsview` Project

 There's more detail within the crate `README.md` however from a mile high view this project will scan disk folders and then find duplicate files.
 It is currently implemented with a CLI interface.

-### The toolslib Project
+### The `toolslib` Project

-This is a collection of tools and utilities that are common to both the *fsview* and *weather* projects.
+This is a collection of tools and utilities that are common to both the `fsview` and `weather` projects.
 Nothing fancy just a place to store common code.

-### The trace Project
+### The `trace` Project

 This is a `proc` macro library.
 It allows you to adorn functions and `struct` instance methods with annotations to log entry into the function or method.
 I was hoping to have something like